stclib/STC/README.md

 # STC - Smart Template Containers

 ## Version 5.1 RC5
-STC is a comprehensive, high performance, typesafe and generic general purpose container and algorithms library for C99.
-It has excellent ergonomics and ease of use.
-The library elevates C into a modern programming language featuring a number of common containers and algorithms found in other contemporary system languages like Zig, Rust, and C++.
-Containers are templated and therefore allows for typesafe, high performance implementations.
+STC is a mature, comprehensive, general purpose container and algorithm library for C99/C11.
+It has excellent ergonomics and requires virtually no boilerplate code.
+The library adds many missing features to C, like common data containers, algorithms, and abstractions found in contemporary system languages like Zig, Rust, and C++.
+Containers and algorithms are templated or generic, which allows for a fully typesafe, compact, and high performance implementation.

-With STC version 5.1, specifying a container with non-trivial element types can now be done with a single #define prior to the inclusion of the container.

 <details>
 <summary><b>Version 5 NEWS</b></summary>

 V5.1:
+- Specifying containers with non-trivial element types can now be done with a single `#define` prior to including the container (using `c_keyclass`, `c_keypro`, and `c_cmpclass` option *traits*).
-- Possible to specify even complex container types as one-liners using `c_keyclass`, `c_keypro`, and `c_cmpclass` option flags.
-May now define `T` instead of `i_type` as a shorthand.
+- Users may now define `T` as a shorthand for `i_type`.
-- Replaced **arc** with a new implementation which takes up only one pointer.
-Previous arc is now available as `<stc/arc2.h>`.
+- Replaced **arc** with a new implementation which take up only one pointer.
+Previous arc is now available as a traits option (c_arc2).
 The new **arc** may not be constructed from an object pointer, for that use **arc2**.
 - Updated and fixed bugs in **cregex** to handle invalid utf8 strings.
 - Some breaking changes in cspan API.
 - Several other smaller improvements and bug fixes.